Sara Smile: Year-end charts

-Cover versions

-After 7 version

-R&B group After 7 released a cover version in 1997, on their greatest hits album The Very Best of After 7.

-Chart performance

-It peaked at number 31 on the Billboard R&B/Hip-Hop Airplay charts, number 99 in Australia, and number 130 in the UK.
+Certifications

 Jimmy Wayne version

 Country music singer Jimmy Wayne released a cover version in 2009, with backing vocals from Hall & Oates.
 This version debuted at #51 on the Hot Country Songs chart dated October 3, 2009 and serves as the title track for Wayne's third album, Sara Smile.
 It became Hall & Oates' first single to chart on the country charts.

 Critical reception

 Sam Gazdziak of Engine 145 gave the song a thumbs-down, saying that it was "almost reverential" to the original and that Wayne's vocals showed R&B influences, but added that it "has no business being played on a country radio station."
 Bobby Peacock of Roughstock gave a more positive review, also saying that it was well-sung but not country-sounding, but adding that it was a "refreshing change of pace" from the "bombast of Do You Believe Me Now", Wayne's last album.
 Thom Jurek described the cover favorably in his review of the album, saying that Wayne "basically apes Hall's lead vocal[…]note for note" but "pulls it off in spades."